cpmusco/machinelearning2022/README.md

 # Machine Learning

-This repository is a fork of [Sundeep Rangan's](http://wireless.engineering.nyu.edu/sundeep-rangan/) original course material at [https://github.com/sdrangan/introml/](https://github.com/sdrangan/introml/).
+This course is adapted from [Sundeep Rangan's](http://wireless.engineering.nyu.edu/sundeep-rangan/) original course material at [https://github.com/sdrangan/introml/](https://github.com/sdrangan/introml/).

-It contains all the material for the Spring 2022 Graduate Machine Learning course (CS-UY 6923) at NYU Tandon taught by [Christopher Musco](https://www.chrismusco.com/).
+This repository all the material for the Spring 2022 Graduate Machine Learning course (CS-UY 6923) at NYU Tandon taught by [Christopher Musco](https://www.chrismusco.com/).
 The main webpage for the course can be accessed at [https://www.chrismusco.com/machinelearning2022/](https://www.chrismusco.com/machinelearning2022/) and students should refer there for information on lectures and assignments.

 ## Contributors